Music and Art Therapy for Individuals with Dementia: Enhancing Quality of Life

 So, you can see how music and art therapy can significantly enhance the standard of living for individuals with dementia.

-Research has shown that music therapy resulted in a 20% decrease in agitation and a 30% decrease in depression symptoms in dementia patients.
+Research has shown that music therapy resulted in a 20% decrease in agitation and a 30% decrease in depression in dementia patients.

 Do not underestimate the effectiveness of creativity and self-expression in bringing happiness, connection, and recovery to those dealing with this difficult condition.